 Some of it worked.
 Surprisingly well.
 Enough that by the time we considered therapy, we weren't sure we needed it anymore.

 This isn't an anti-therapy take.
 If you need it, get it.
-But if you're not ready, or can't access it, or want to try some things first — here's what actually helped us.
+But if you're not ready, or can't access it, or want to try some things first, here's what actually helped us.

 1. The Weekly Check-In

 We've written about this elsewhere, but it's the foundation.
 Twenty minutes, once a week, with a consistent structure: appreciations, personal updates, relationship temperature, one commitment for the week.
+It creates regular space for connection, catches small issues before they compound, and slowly turns intentional conversation into a habit rather than a special event.

 3. Daily Appreciations